gtri/rapid-modeling-tools/README.md

 **We suggest that you clone this repository.**

-Cloning the repository provides you access to add additional meta model JSON descriptions and update the `player-piano` to create novel model elements.
+Cloning the repository provides you access to add meta model JSON descriptions and update the `player-piano` to create novel model elements.

+**Both `ingrid` and `player-piano` have README files detailing further steps for setup.**

 ### About